Wolfyyy01/MoodiNeko/README.md

 - ⚡ Ultra-fast backend powered by Bun and Hono
 - 🎨 Modern, responsive UI built with React and TailwindCSS
 - 💾 Session handling and quick access caching with Redis
+- 🎉 **NEW in v2:**
+  - 💜 New UI
+  - ✨ Beautiful animations and hover effects
+  - 🍞 Toast notifications for better user feedback
+  - ⌨️ Keyboard shortcuts (Enter to search, Esc to close modals)
+  - 🍃 Sakura leafs falling

 ---